theurgi/help/examples/extending-built-ins/README.md

 ## Using our extended Generator

-Now we can simply use `myHeading` just as any built-in Generator.
+Now simply use `myHeading` just as any built-in Generator.

 ```ts
 console.log(